-- The potential risk to the person being harmed and their views and wishes. - The risks to others from the person alleged to have caused/causing harm. - Whether several individuals or organisations have concerns and need to share information, i.e. CQC, CCG, Contracts, Police, Health, Provider service, Legal Advisor, Children's Care Services etc. - Whether there may be several actions by different organisations. - Whether there may be legal or regulatory actions. - Whether the allegation involves a member of staff/employees/volunteer or the safety of a service. - Whether the situation could attract media attention. - Safety of service (large scale enquiry)
+- The potential risk to the adult being harmed and their views and wishes. - The risks to others from the person alleged to have caused/causing harm. - Whether several individuals or organisations have concerns and need to share information, i.e. CQC, ICB, Contracts, Police, Health, Provider service, Legal Advisor, Children's Care Services etc. - Whether there may be several actions by different organisations. - Whether there may be legal or regulatory actions. - Whether the allegation involves a professional/employees/volunteer or the safety of a service. - Whether the situation could attract media attention. - Safety of service (large scale enquiry)